PART II

 If you look closely you can see that the Sun in I Vene Kemen is also a butterfly (fig.1.1), its wings suggested by the edge of the sail.
 Should this surprise us if having identified Edith as the Sun (the “Daystar”[3]), we recall the Virgin Mary was “Stella Maris” (“Star of the Sea”) and her name was Edith Mary?
 The woman clothed in the Sun in the Book of Revelation is considered to be Mary: “And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars” (The Holy Bible [THB], re.12.1).
 The twelve stars are considered to represent the zodiac.

 To “perish” is to be lost, shipwrecked: “Old French perir “perish, be lost, be shipwrecked”“.
 The ancient Egyptians believed that on death Pharaohs returned to stars and like Bilbo (and his parents) the dead also take “magical boats” (Sir E. A. Wallis Budge 4.35) on their journey to the “Elysian fields” (4.31).
 Of the Pharaoh Pepi we read: “Grant thou that this Pepi may be in thee like an imperishable star” (2.15).
 The Pharaoh becomes a star: “Pepi appeareth in heaven among the imperishable stars. […] He taketh his seat on the crystal throne” (2.19).
-Tolkien tells us of Varda, “to each of the stars had she given a heart of silver flame set in vessels of crystals and pale glass and unimagined substances” (BoLT VIII.181).
+Tolkien tells us of Varda the creator of the stars, “to each of the stars had she given a heart of silver flame set in vessels of crystals and pale glass and unimagined substances” (BoLT VIII.181).
 The word “soul”, “has been suspected to have meant originally “coming from or belonging to the sea,” the supposed stopping place of the soul before birth or after death […] if so, it would be from Proto-Germanic *saiwaz (see sea)“.
 It’s worth noting “kemen” is close to the word kemet, “black earth” in Egyptian.
 In Quenya: “Kémi QL gives kemi ‘earth, soil, land’ and kemen ‘soil’, from root KEME” (BoLT 257).

 “My beloved is like a roe or a young hart: behold, he standeth behind our wall, he looketh forth at the windows, shewing himself through the lattice” (THB, SoS.
 2.9).